js816/New_York_-_London_Weather_Predictions/Model/README_JS.md

 ## Comparing simple linear model to neural network

-To ensure that we use the most appropriate model, we also created a neural network linear model and compared model performance.
-We found that overall, model performance was generally better with the simple linear model.
+To ensure that we use the most appropriate models, we also created neural network linear models and compared model performance.
+We found that overall, model performance was generally better with the simple linear models.
 For isolated months for some features had better performance.
 For rainfall data the neural network model was slightly better.
 Though the impact to our predictions would have been very minimal.
 With greater customization of the various options, neural networks could prove to provide better experience at some point.
-However, due to the simplicity and ease of use and interpretation, we decided to use the simple linear model for all predictions.
+However, due to the simplicity and ease of use and interpretation, we decided to use the simple linear models for all predictions.

 ## Model performance